cancerit/hairpin2/README.md

 hairpin -h
 ```

-### ASSUMPTIONS
+### ASSUMPTIONS & LIMITATIONS

 `hairpin2` is designed for paired data where alignment records have the `MC` tag and the complete CIGAR string is present in the `CIGAR` field (rather than the `CG:B,I` tag).
 If the `MC` tag is not present in your data, it can be added using `samtools fixmate` or `biobambam2 bamsormadup`.
+The tool can handle substitions, insertions, and deletions formatted per the VCF specification.
+At this time, the tool will not investigate mutations notated with angle brackets, e.g. `<DEL>`, complex mutations, or monomorphic reference.
 No further assumptions are made – other alignment tags and VCF fields are used, however they are mandatory per the relevant format specifications.
+If these requirements are limiting and you need the tool to be extended in some way, please request it.

 ### USAGE